 The 21 Best Things To Do in Bucharest, Romania

 Considering it’s the capital city of Romania, it’s perhaps unsurprising that there are plenty of amazing places to visit and things to do in Bucharest.
 The city is home to beautiful architecture, stunning palaces, a charming Old Town with vibrant nightlife and much more!
-One thing though that really makes Bucharest stand out amongst other European destinations is the fascinating history of the city, in particular the Romanian Revolution which led to the fall of communism in 1989.
-On top of this, Romania and its capital city are substantially cheaper than many of the more visited cities in Europe, making it an ideal city break if you’re planning to travel on a budget.
+Another thing though that really makes Bucharest stand out amongst other European destinations is its fascinating history, in particular the Romanian Revolution which led to the fall of communism in 1989.
+Romania and its capital city are substantially cheaper than many of the more visited cities in Europe, making it an ideal city break if you’re planning to travel on a budget.
 If you’re planning to visit and are wondering where to go and what to see in Bucharest, then we’re here to help.
 After spending almost a week discovering the ins and outs of the city, we’ve come up with a list of the best places to see and things to do in Bucharest!

 1. The Old Town

 The Old Town of Bucharest is the heart of the city, complete with historic buildings and a vibrant nightlife.
-In fact, the Old Town is the main area of the city that survived both World War 2 and the communist rule in Romania.
+It’s the main area of the city that survived both World War Two and the communist rule in Romania.

 Walking around the Old Town at night is a great thing to do in Bucharest